-This is a first interview in Xpiks blob.
+This is a first interview in Xpiks blog.
 Today I ask random questions to Lily Kavluk - a vector artist and microstock contributor from Ukraine.
 Lily is not only making her living off microstocks, she also blogs about it and she even wrote a book about microstocks.
 In this interview she shares interesting insights about illustration, microstocks and her way through.

 Tell a little bit about yourself.
 Where are you from?
 Are you a tea or coffee person?